 This Indian keto cauliflower rice recipe is made with simple pantry ingredients in addition to cauliflower.
 Let's take a look at what we need:

-Cauliflower rice: There are multiple options when it comes to cauliflower rice.
+- Cauliflower rice: There are multiple options when it comes to cauliflower rice.
 You can make it at home or buy it from the store.
-Let's take a look at all options in detail: What Kind Of Cauliflower Rice Should I Use?
+Let's take a look at all options in detail:

-- Frozen: Purchase a 12-oz bag of frozen cauliflower rice in the freezer section of your local grocery store.
-I love and buy Trader Joe's, Whole Foods 365, Bird's Eye, Green Giant and Cascadian Farms brands.
+- Frozen: You can purchase a 12-oz bag of frozen cauliflower rice in the freezer section of your local grocery store.

 - Heat a skillet on medium-high heat.
 When hot, add oil and mustard seeds.
 (Pic 1)

-- When mustard seeds begin to pop, add the cauliflower rice.
-No need to thaw if using frozen.
-(Pics 2).
-Saute 2-3 minutes, or until the moisture from the cauliflower rice dries out.
+- When the mustard seeds begin to pop, add the cauliflower rice.
+If using frozen, there is no need to thaw (Pics 2).
+Saute for 2-3 minutes, or until the moisture from the cauliflower rice dries out.

 - Remove from heat.
 Lightly squeeze lime and garnish with fresh cilantro.
 (Pic 4)

-Although I love this curry cauliflower rice recipe, if you're looking for more ways to introduce the low-carb (and keto) cauliflower rice into your cooking regimen (and eat more veggies!), you can:
+Although I love this curry cauliflower rice recipe, if you're looking for more ways to introduce the low-carb cauliflower rice into your cooking regimen (and eat more veggies!), you can:

-- Substitute white or brown rice with an equal amount of cauliflower rice in soups and stir-frys!
+- Substitute white or brown rice with equal cauliflower rice in soups and stir-fries!

 - Make a cauliflower crust pizza to satisfy those carb cravings!

-There are many ways to evolve this curry cauliflower rice into your own.
-To make a number of different cauliflower rice recipes, simply:
+There are many ways to evolve this Indian cauliflower rice into your own.
+Here are some of my tried and tested favorites:

 - Coconut Flavor: Stir in 1 tablespoon of desiccated coconut at the very end for a coconut flavor.